-Funding for aerial fodder drops is not normally available under NDRRA.
+Funding for aerial fodder drops is not normally available under DRFA.
 However, depending on the severity of the disaster, funding may be made available for these activities.

-You may be eligible for other freight subsidies under NDRRA.
+You may be eligible for other freight subsidies under DRFA.

 Key principles for fodder drops